Schema Markups: A Step-by-Step Guide

-Our main requirement from the blog is that of its URL.
+Our main requirement for the blog is its URL.
 We simply copy the URL and then move on to the schema generator.

 For example, we will add the ‘Author’ as per the blog, copy the image address from our blog to fill the image fields in the generator, and so on.

 From then on, simply fill out the form as required.
 Once done, it should look something like this.